Yuki-Inoue/tblui.el/README.md

 Define tabulated-list based UI easily.

+# How to Install

+Available on MELPA.
+Also, you can clone this repo and put it on your loadpath.

 # Motivation

 `tabulated-list` is the official library which implements basic functionality for table like buffer.